-The “Energy Charge” Pricing for this 12 month plan is whopping 17.7c per kWh no matter how much you consume!
+The “energy charge” pricing for this 12-month plan is a whopping 17.7 cents per kWh, no matter how much you consume!

-The lowest 12 month, 1000 kWh usage pricing plan on ComparePower is with 4Change Energy at 8.4c per kwh.
-So immediately it should be apparent that something is not right with the TXU plan.
+The lowest 12-month, 1000 kWh usage pricing plan on ComparePower is with 4Change Energy at 8.4 cents per kWh at the time of writing.
+So immediately, it should be apparent that something is not right with the TXU plan.

-To put this in perspective, the Average Texas Household we talked about earlier (1200 kWh /month) would actually pay TXU an additional $720 a year for the privilege of using their Free Nights/ Free Weekend plan than had they chosen the 4Change Energy Plan.
+To put this in perspective, the average Texas household we discussed earlier (1200 kWh /month) would actually pay TXU an additional $720 a year for the privilege of using their Free Nights and Free Weekends plan than had they chosen the 4Change Energy Plan.

-The informed consumer should ignore gimmicks and truly analyze the All-inclusive pricing listed on the Energy Facts Label (EFL) as a basis for comparing electric plan costs.
-ComparePower is a free service that displays only the All-inclusive pricing Facts Label – inclusive of fees and taxes – so you can easily compare different electric company plans on a level playing field without the risk of being sold on a gimmick.
+The informed consumer should ignore gimmicks and truly analyze the all-inclusive pricing listed on the Energy Facts Label (EFL) as a basis for comparing electric plan costs.